 Going with a 32” format will provide excellent pixel density.
 When speaking of pixel density, we’re also considering viewing distance.
 Unlike TVs, monitors are meant for up close and personal usage, so resolution really matters.

 Keep in mind that the PS5 doesn’t officially support 1440p, so a 4K monitor would be a better investment.
-Or you can get a high speed, 144Hz 1080p monitor instead.
+Or you can get a high speed, 144Hz 1080p monitor or 165Hz monitor instead.
 Sony may add 1440p support in a future update.
 Conversely, Xbox Series X/S do support 1440p.
 The same situation extends to previous generation Sony and Microsoft consoles.

 Having said that, if the idea of a curved monitor really appeals to you, look for one that uses a standard resolution like 2560 x 1440.
 You won’t have the ultra-wide look, but also no issues with unsupported resolutions.

 If you want to game in 4K, then a 60Hz monitor will do just fine, since in that resolution none of the existing consoles exceed 60 frames per second.
 However, should you prefer higher refresh rates for smoother gaming, then a premium 144Hz QHD monitor will serve you faithfully.
 Quite a few games already have 120Hz modes on PS5 and Xbox Series X/S, with more to come.
 All of them offer lower resolution to attain higher frame rates, so a 1440p monitor (aka QHD monitor) is perfect.